coderamen666/srd-v3.5-md/spells/spells-s.md

 Against disbelievers, they are 20% likely to work.

-A shadow creature has one-fifth the hit points of a normal creature of its kind (regardless of whether it's recognized as shadowy).
+A shadow creature has one-fifth the hit points of a normal creature of its kind (regardless of whether it’s recognized as shadowy).
 It deals normal damage and has all normal abilities and weaknesses.
-Against a creature that recognizes it as a shadow creature, however, the shadow creature's damage is one-fifth (20%) normal, and all special abilities that do not deal lethal damage are only 20% likely to work.
+Against a creature that recognizes it as a shadow creature, however, the shadow creature’s damage is one-fifth (20%) normal, and all special abilities that do not deal lethal damage are only 20% likely to work.
 (Roll for each use and each affected character separately.)
-Furthermore, the shadow creature's AC bonuses are one-fifth as large.
+Furthermore, the shadow creature’s AC bonuses are one-fifth as large.

 A creature that succeeds on its save sees the *shadow conjurations* as transparent images superimposed on vague, shadowy forms.